Jarob-H/Automated-User-Tracker/README.md

 adjust things in the space such as teaching styles to give students a better experience.

 ## Design
-Our desing choice was a simple box with two sets of buttons for the different school's on campus and the reason of visit.
+Our design choice was a simple box with two sets of buttons for the different school's on campus and the reason of visit.
 The reason for this choice was in the past when we had complex sign-in methods such as a form that required a lot of fields to fill in it was difficult to get students to sign in.
 Our goal with the design was to keep it simple.